theankitbansal/Cloud_Computing_Architecture/README.md

 4. Cloud providers may face downtime issues including power loss, low internet connectivity, service maintenance, etc.
 5. Good cloud connectivity is a must in cloud computing.
 There’s no way around to retrieve data off of the cloud other than over the Internet.

+Conclusion

+Cloud computing architecture is simpler than you might think.
+It is clear and easy to understand; it clearly defines everything that goes into making an individual cloud, including the parts and pieces relating specifically to “cloudiness”.
+When it comes down to particulars, there is virtually no question as to whether cloud computing will stay around for long stretches of time.
+Its universal impact on our lives today has already let us know that the benefits offered by it – in terms of storing data, saving it, backing up files, sharing information with people all over the world etc. – are undeniable and thus cannot be stopped from leading us into a much newer era of technological advancement.

+Takeaway: Cloud computing is a more reliable and secure way of storing data across the web.
+It helps you to be connected with your information, wherever you are in the world.